nackjicholson/aiosql/docker/README.md

 As MySQL et MariaDB cannot be installed one alongside the other easily, this directory provides a docker solution with 3 servers (for postgres, mysql and mariadb) and their clients.
-Databse sqlite3 and duckdb are run with mariadb because it has the lowest load.
+Tests with databases sqlite3 and duckdb are run with mariadb because it has the lowest load.

 ## Servers